-Our second use of the experimental setup was to measure the error in the robot's estimates of its distance from the legged league beacons.
-To do this we first used the experimental setup to have the robot move around the pitch taking pictures, and recording the robot's position when these pictures were taken.
-We used these pictures to build the color map in the normal way from these images and to calibrate the distance measure.
+Our second use of the experimental setup was to measure the error in the robot's estimates of its distance from the Legged League beacons.
+To do this, we first used the experimental setup to have the robot move around the pitch taking pictures, and recording the robot's position when these pictures were taken6.
+We used these images to build a color map and to calibrate a distance coefficient, based on the number of pixels counted for each beacon shape and the robot's distance measured from the beacon by hand.
 We then used the experimental setup to have the robot take a much larger set of images, again recording the position at which each picture was taken.
-For each of this second set of images we had the perception system of the robot calculate the distance to the beacon, and we compared this with the real distance as measured by the global vision - the difference is then the error in the local vision system.
+For each of this second set of images we had the perception system of the robot calculate the distance to the beacon, and we compared this with the real distance as measured by the global vision-the difference is then the error in the local vision system.